Debayan2712/BasicWeatherAPP/README.md

 # 🌦️ MyWeatherApp

 **MyWeatherApp** is a modern Android application that allows users to fetch and view real-time weather information based on their location or search input.
 It integrates a weather API to display temperature, humidity, weather conditions, and local time.
-This project is built using **Kotlin** and follows Android best practices.
+This project is built using **java** and follows Android best practices.

 ---